-Knowledge is distributed — so knowledge-holding organisations must be distributed
+Knowledge is distributed — so knowledge systems must be too

 Transparency